 How Bone Broth Powder is Made

-Bone broth powder is made by dehydrating liquid bone broth into powder.
+Bone broth powder is made by dehydrating a concentrated liquid broth.
 The dehydrating process removes all the moisture and liquid, leaving a powder behind.
 There are a few ways to dehydrate a liquid.

 - Spray drying

-Once the moisture is removed, most powders go through an agglomeration process.
+Once the moisture is removed, most products go through an agglomeration process.
 This process helps make the powder more easily mixable into liquids.

-Agglomeration creates a larger particle size of a powder, creating more surface area for it to disperse into water when mixed.
+Agglomeration creates a larger particle size, creating more surface area for it to disperse into water when mixed.

-If you skip the agglomerating step, then you end up with bone broth powder that doesn’t mix well into hot water.
+If you skip the agglomerating step, then you end up with a product that doesn’t mix well into hot water.

 And don’t even try mixing these into cold water, they have incredibly poor solubility

 Most bone broth powder tastes bland or burnt, that is if you can get it to mix properly.
 The chicken varieties typically have a heavily roasted taste.

-Most beef broth powder tastes very mild and slightly beefy.
+Most beef powder tastes very mild and slightly beefy.
 Beef is particularly difficult to find low sodium versions of.
 Be careful!